-"A charitable gift annuity is not insurance under the laws of this state, and is not subject to regulation as insurance by the department of banking, insurance, securities, and health care administration, or protected by an insurance guaranty association."
+"A charitable gift annuity is not insurance under the laws of this State, and is not subject to regulation as insurance by the Department of Financial Regulation or protected by an insurance guaranty association. "

 Reserve RequirementsVermont does not require an issuing charity to hold any amount in reserve.